almereyda/awesome-starred/README.md

 - [sebn/ansible-roles-graph](https://github.com/sebn/ansible-roles-graph) -
 - [nickjj/ansigenome](https://github.com/nickjj/ansigenome) - A tool to help you gather information and manage your Ansible roles.
 - [ansible-community/ara](https://github.com/ansible-community/ara) - ARA Records Ansible and makes it easier to understand and troubleshoot.
-- [glato/emerge](https://github.com/glato/emerge) - emerge is a source code analysis and dependency visualizer that can be used to gather insights about source code structure, metrics, dependencies and complexity of software projects.
+- [glato/emerge](https://github.com/glato/emerge) - emerge is a source code analysis tool and dependency visualizer that can be used to gather insights about source code structure, metrics, dependencies and complexity of software projects.
 After scanning the source code of a project it provides you an interactive web interface to explore and analyze your project by using graph structures.
 - [bwohlberg/jonga](https://github.com/bwohlberg/jonga) - Jonga: Python function call graph visualization
 - [ovh/depc](https://github.com/ovh/depc) - QoS Measurement & Dependency Graph Platform
 - [nismod/natural-capital-mapping](https://github.com/nismod/natural-capital-mapping) - Natural Capital Mapping